High School Resume for College

 Struggling to write a resume as a high school student?
-Whether you're applying for your first job or putting together college applications, our high school resume templates and writing tips will help you make an impressive resume (even if you have no work experience).
+Whether you're applying for your first job or putting together college applications, our high school resume templates, high school cover letter, and writing tips will help you make an impressive job application (even if you have no work experience).

 Driven and compassionate student with a 3.8/4.0 GPA and excellent organizational and interpersonal skills.
 Seeking to apply my tutoring and mentorship skills to the Youth Development summer internship at [Company].
 Possess proven communication skills and passion for advocacy that will support your organization’s cause.